 See our page on the HOPE Scholarship for summer.

 If you want to take classes somewhere other than UT, please view One Stop’s information about consortium agreements.

 Students who are going on a study abroad program need to complete the Study Abroad Summer Request form.
 Here is more information on the Study Abroad program and the summer form.

-Full-time enrollment in the summer is considered 12 credit hours for undergraduate students and 9 hours for graduate students.
+Full-time enrollment in the summer is considered twelve credit hours for undergraduate students and nine hours for graduate students.
 The number of credit hours from all sessions is combined to determine your enrollment status.
-Mini-term, first, full, and second session are considered in determining your status.
+Mini-term, first, full, second, and third session are considered in determining your status.

 It is easy to cancel your summer aid.
 If you decide not to attend the summer term use your UT email address to email OneStop before the first day of class to cancel your summer aid.
 If you are already enrolled for summer, you must drop all courses in MyUTK prior to the first day of class to avoid charges on your account.

 Any change in enrollment status can affect your aid for summer.
 Speak with a One Stop counselor before dropping any courses.
 If you drop courses after the first day of full/first session, you could be responsible for repaying financial aid to UT.
 You could also permanently lose the HOPE Scholarship.
 Once classes begin, HOPE Scholarship recipients should not drop courses or they may forfeit future HOPE eligibility.

 Students who already have a bachelor’s degree may qualify for limited types of student loans.
 Nondegree students who are taking prerequisite courses to be admitted to a degree program at the University of Tennessee may be eligible for student loans, however a NonDegree Eligibility Appeal (found on the One Stop forms page) is required to determine eligibility.